spmcv/circuitikz-antiparallel-mosfets/README.md

 ```

 the `dvisvgm` generated the expected output with the Makefile.
 However,
-as alluded to before with the `-shell-escape'` option, the dynamic library
+as alluded to before with the `-shell-escape` option, the dynamic library
 path would need to be fixed globally for `latexmk` to spawn another shell
 execute the `convert` configuration option.